 In a woody location hidden away in New York is this attractive glass home, a vacation retreat.
 People can enjoy the views of Catskill Mountain, and a staircase joins three floors.
 It looks like a stairway to the treetops.

 Each floor has a small bedroom with a bath and a small private suite.
 The top floor is the home to the living area that spreads out like a tower surrounded by trees and canopies.
-From the living space, you view the mountain and lake.
+From the living space, you can view the mountain and lake.

 An outdoor terrace extends into the living area, and the stairs are enclosed with glass.
 At night the lights on the stairs look like fireflies—the homes designed by architect Gluck+.